Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 That means anyone should be able to access Novavax shots as long as they are at least two months apart… On the upside, you only need the two-shot series once.

-But as of this moment, you do likely need to self-attest as immunocompromised.
+But as of this moment, you likely need to self-attest as immunocompromised.

 And it is clearly stated in these regulations that anyone is allowed to do that.